FREE Consultation |

 Retaliation recognition can take many forms, including demotion, termination, reduction in hours, or unfavorable changes in job duties.
 If you experience any adverse action after filing a claim, it may be retaliation.
 Employees are legally protected from retaliation and can report it to a state agency or seek legal advice.

 Hire if your claim is denied, you face retaliation, or your injury leads to major expenses or lost wages.
-An experienced Houston injury lawyers with strong track records in workers’ compensation can guide you through the legal process and secure the benefits you deserve.
+An experienced Houston injury lawyer with a strong track record in workers’ compensation can guide you through the legal process and secure the benefits you deserve.

 FAQs